lmdu/pyfastx/docs/source/api_reference.rst

 		:param string strand: sequence strand + or -, default +

-		:return: if found subsequence return start position, if not return None
+		:return: if found subsequence return one-based start position, if not return None

 		:rtype: int or None